 So, I’ve been scoping out the latest in casual outdoor furniture, lately — not for me, though.
 It’s for my pal Jack who (frankly) is so resistant to change, he just can’t ever seem to make a decision… Naturally, I’m happy to make it for him, the poor man!

-Left to his own devices, he’ll stick with that furniture and all his friends will end up far beyond the reach of Robaxacet.
+Left to his own devices, Jack would just stick with that furniture forever, and all his friends will end up far beyond the reach of Robaxacet.
 He’ll be carrying us all home, one of these days, I swear — or paying for a chiropractor.
 Ain’t none of us gettin’ any younger, you know!

 But let’s be honest: Who among us really finds a hammock all that comfortable, after the first few minutes of lounging in the shade with your frosty Margarita?
 If you’re lying down, okay, maybe.
 But sitting up or lounging, reading or chatting, soaking in the passing parade?
-Not so good on the lower back, to be sure.
-And Jack’s chairs are worse.
+That’s where you really need a nice gently swinging hammock chair – the real kind of good padded swing chair – or at least, that’s what Jack needs.

 Now, for outdoor furniture styles, I have to say that Adirondack chairs (sometimes called Muskoka chairs) are my sentimental favourite (wooden slats, low seats, high curved backs, broad arm-rests) — it just says “cottage country,” doesn’t it?
 And you see them all painted up in bold clear primary colours — cobalt blue, say — gorgous!
 But those big wooden chairs are just plain heavy, no fun to drag around if you need to mow the lawn, and on a porch they take up a lot of space.

-outdoor furniture - Outback Chair - a casual canvas double loungerSo here’s what I’m thinking — what about an Outback Lounger?
-I haven’t seen one “up close and personal” yet, but they look like a good compromise between chairs and hammocks, and I really like the strong clean lines — very crisp, very yacht-club, yet very laid-back California…
+I don’t know if you’ve seen these padded canvas swing loungers, but they’re a good compromise between chairs and hammocks, and I really like the strong clean lines — very crisp, very yacht-club, yet very laid-back summertime.

-I’m not crazy about the single-width ones, at least not in a small space like a covered verandah where you’d like to entertain at least two or three couples at once.
-But the Outback Chair Company (www.outbackchair.com), the guys who make this thing, just came out with a double-size lounger, 45 inches wide in the seat.
-I’ll have to measure Jack’s porch again, but I think it would fit just beautifully in at the end of the porch, side on, with its back towards the side railing and the next-door neighbours.
+Deluxe Cushioned Double Porch Swing by Hatteras HammocksHatteras Hammocks has this cool double-size lounger, 42 inches across in the seat.
+I’ll have to measure Jack’s porch again, but I think the Hatteras Double Porch Swing would fit just beautifully in at the end of the porch, side on, with its back towards the side railing and the next-door neighbours.

 Then he can keep a couple of his old hammock chairs (if he insists) and turn them towards the Outback Lounger, with maybe a low narrow table in between.
 Everyone can still watch what’s happening out on the street, but a little less of the lining up like in one long row theatre seats!
 Better for the conversation… and also, that’ll free up about one-third of the length of his porch, leaving plenty of room for a second grouping of seats, if he wants, or maybe a little bar-and-grill area for getting down to some serious entertaining.